SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 -  **Add-in events**, such as the installation of an add-in.

 SharePoint-hosted SharePoint Add-ins do not support event handling, but you can turn a workflow into a kind of list or list item event handler by setting an event to trigger the workflow.
-See  [Workflows in SharePoint 2013](http://msdn.microsoft.com/library/e0602371-ae22-44be-8a7e-9e47e9f046d6%28Office.15%29.aspx).
+See  [Workflows in SharePoint](http://msdn.microsoft.com/library/e0602371-ae22-44be-8a7e-9e47e9f046d6%28Office.15%29.aspx).
 Workflows cannot be triggered by add-in events, so add-in events cannot be handled with a SharePoint-hosted add-in.

  **Note**  Website events and site collection events are not supported in SharePoint Add-ins.